likers/MathLayout/README.md

 - **centerXY**: Horizontal and vertical center

 ##Notes
+- Please remember to set `view.translatesAutoresizingMaskIntoConstraints = false` before adding constraints.

 - MathLayout is a syntax sugar based on operator overloading, if you don't like it then [SnapKit](https://github.com/SnapKit/SnapKit) is a better choice.

-- Please remember to set `view.translatesAutoresizingMaskIntoConstraints = false` before adding constraints.
+- I use the weird "====" to do the same thing as "=", or "equal to", while you don't need to worry about conflicts.
+What's more the longest operator in iOS history will let you find your autolayout codes much easier :)